 Havasu Falls is a major destination for serious hikers.
 These beautiful blue falls cascade over 100 ft and are located in the Havasupai Indian Reservation.
 It is a 10-mile hike each way to the falls, so it is really only for experienced hikers, but hikers will be rewarded with incredible views of the sparkling pools at the base of the falls.

 Sunset Crater Volcanic Monument

-Dotted with cinder cones and long hardened lava flows is the region of Sunset Crater Volcanic Monument.
+Sunset Crater Volcanic Monument and the surrounding area is dotted with cinder cones and long hardened lava flows.
 These landmarks highlight the region’s explosive past that has shaped the landscape into what it is today.

 The cinder cone is about a mile at its base, with a 300-foot deep crater at its peak.
 Although Sunset Crater is the highlight, over 600 volcanoes pepper the area, with a landscape reminiscent of a moonscape.

-While there is no camping actual in the park, there are a few nearby options that will give you easy access to the area when on an Arizona road trip.
-The Bonito Campground is operated by the US Forest Service and is located just across from the visitor center.
+While there is no camping actually in the park, there are a few nearby options that will give you easy access to the area when on an Arizona road trip.
+The Bonito Campground is operated by the US Forest Service and is located just across from the Visitor Center.

 Lava Flow Trail: (0.8 miles – easy) – If you are short on time or just want a quick glance at this volcanic landscape, the Lava Flow Trail is perfect.
 The paved loop route will allow you to see some great geological rock formations as you walk through the lava fields that have been unchanged for thousands of years.